 - An extensive extra-curricular programme giving equality of opportunity.

-Mr M Neal: Assistant Head of Physical Education
+Mr M Neal: Curriculum Leader Physical Education

-Mr G West: Physical Education teacher and Assistant Principal
+Mr G West: Physical Education Teacher and Assistant Principal

 Key Stage 3